MegzQuest/megz.github.io/IDOR writeup.md

 Scenario: Can you reset another user's password by modifying the email or user ID in a password reset request?

 #### Conversation:👨‍💻
-Security Engineer: “I requested a password reset, but I got a link for another user’s account!”
+Security Engineer: I requested a password reset, but I got a link for another user’s account!
-Dev:  "Let’s dig into the logs and fix it.”
+Dev: Let’s dig into the logs and fix it.
 ##### 🔹 Steps to Test:
 	1. Request a password reset link and capture the request:
            { "email": "userA@example.com" }
 	2. Modify userA@example.com to userB@example.com.
 	3. If the reset link is sent to your email instead of User B’s, IDOR is present!

 ##### 🔹Secure Behavior:
       The reset request should only work for the authenticated user and require additional